schoon3r/schoon3r.github.io/horizontall_htb.md

     Last login: Fri Jun  4 11:29:42 2021 from 192.168.1.15
     ```

-    - Now we just follow the exploit commands from the github of that link
+    - Now we just follow the exploit commands from the github link

     ```
     ┌──(schoon3r㉿nexer)-[~/Engagements/HTB]